bxdoan/bxdoan/README.md

 <div align="center">

-> Every strike brings me closer to the next home run.
+> We can’t waste time worrying about the what if’s.

-> — Babe Ruth —
+> — Ichigo Kurosaki —

 </div>